About this guide

 • Send this guide to your team and ask them to read it.

-• Ask your team to complete any LGBTIQ+ awareness and inclusion training available in your organisation that specifically covers trans, gender-diverse and non-binary people.
+• Ask your team to complete any LGBTIQA+ awareness and inclusion training available in your organisation that specifically covers trans, gender-diverse and non-binary people.

 • Reinforce how your employee prefers your team to ask questions to colleagues – your employee doesn’t have to educate others on their gender affirmation.